 Technology Group and Technology Partner

-The Technology Group is led by Tosca Heunis; this group includes Liesbeth De Waele, Chris Kingswood, Aubrey Kumm and Peter Davis.
-The Technology Group, in close collaboration with the app development company ITHands, is responsible for all aspects related to development of the TAND Toolkit app.
+The Technology Group is led by the project coordinator, Tosca Heunis.
+The group includes Liesbeth De Waele, Chris Kingswood, Aubrey Kumm and Peter Davis.
+The Technology Group, in close collaboration with the app development company, is responsible for all aspects related to development of the TAND Toolkit App.

-The Cluster Groups are led by Stephanie Vanclooster.
+The Cluster Groups are overseen by the postdoctoral researcher, Stephanie Vanclooster.
 Eight cluster groups were created to develop consensus guidelines for the assessment and treatment of TAND in TSC.
-Each cluster group has a lead, a co-lead, and 1–3 additional members, with at least one family representative.
-Each Cluster Group is responsible for conducting a literature review and drafting of a ‘cluster chapter’ that focused on the assessment and treatment of their assigned TAND cluster.
+Each cluster group has a lead, a co-lead, and additional members, with at least one family representative.
+Cluster Groups were responsible for conducting a literature review and drafting of a ‘cluster chapter’ that focused on the assessment and treatment of their assigned TAND cluster.
 These cluster chapters will form the basis of

-- individual chapters in a TAND (e-)book for families and practitioners,
+- a book for families and practitioners (most comprehensive)

-- the generation of the consensus clinical guidelines toolkit to be built into the TAND Toolkit App (practical and specific elements from the consensus recommendations).
+- a toolkit to be built into the TAND Toolkit App (practical and specific elements from the consensus recommendations).

 The Validation Group is responsible for the validation of the app-based TAND-SQ Checklist (a self-report, quantified version of the TAND-L Checklist) against expert clinical data.
-It includes the Steering Group along with Mustafa Sahin, Peter Davis, Darcy Krueger, Jamie Capal, and representatives from the three validation sites at Boston Children’s Hospital, Cincinnatti Children’s Hospital, and the TSAlliance.
+It includes the Steering Group along with Mustafa Sahin, Peter Davis, Darcy Krueger and representatives from the three validation sites at Boston Children’s Hospital, Cincinnati Children’s Hospital, and the TSC Alliance.

 Emerging Researchers Group

 Given that research mentoring and capacity building are goals of the TANDem project, a separate group was set up for self-identified emerging/early career researchers.
 This group is led by Stephanie Vanclooster.
-She is joined by Agnies van Eeghen, Peter Davis, Sebastián Cukier, Stacey Bissell, Tanjala Gipson, and Tosca Heunis.
+She is joined by Agnies van Eeghen, Peter Davis, Sebastián Cukier, Shoba Srivastava, Stacey Bissell, Tanjala Gipson and Tosca Heunis.
 Their meetings are used as a forum to talk about career development, research and mentoring ideas.

 This group is responsible for communication and dissemination of information about TAND and the TANDem project.
 The project has a website (www.tandconsortium.org), YouTube Channel and Twitter account.
-This group is led by Liesbeth De Waele and includes the Action Group and other consortium members (Agnies van Eeghen, Aubrey Kumm, Dena Hook, Jamie Capal, Katie Smith, Shoba Srivastava, Stacey Bissell, Sugnet Lubbe, and Tanjala Gipson).
+This group is led by Liesbeth De Waele and includes the Action Group and various other consortium members (Agnies van Eeghen, Aubrey Kumm, Jamie Capal, Katie Smith, Shoba Srivastava, Stacey Bissell, Sugnet Lubbe and Tanjala Gipson).

 Family Representatives Group

 The TANDem project was fundamentally set up as a participatory project with multilevel stakeholders.
 For this reason, it was important to ensure that people with TSC and families who live with TSC have a clear and strong voice at all levels of the project.
 The Family Representatives Group therefore includes all TANDem members who have a lived experience with TSC: Chris Kingswood, Eva Schoeters, Jennifer Flinn, Megumi Takei, and Shoba Srivastava.
 Katie Smith, a global Tuberous Sclerosis International representative, is also part of this group.
-All of them wear multiple ‘hats’ as part of the project, either as scientists, educators, clinicians or as leaders in global nonprofit organisations.
-Family representatives are part of all other groups in the project to ensure the project will deliver direct benefits to the TSC community.
+All of them wear multiple ‘hats’ as part of the project, either as scientists, educators, clinicians or as leaders in global non-profit organisations.
+Family representatives are part of all other groups in the project to ensure that the project will deliver direct benefits to the TSC community.